morris/nito/README.md

 ## Motivation

-jQuery is an exceptionally well-designed tool but jQuery-based code often lacks structure, which is why developers often favor React, Angular and similar frameworks.
+jQuery is a well-designed tool but $-based code often lacks structure, which is why developers often favor React, Angular and similar frameworks.
 Component thinking and pure updates (likely the most valuable features of React) give structure and simplicity, and Nito enables these concepts on top of the most used JavaScript library ever:

-- Define **reusable components** with jQuery
+- Define **reusable components and behaviors** with jQuery
 - Designed for **pure updates** driven by minimal state
 - One simple class factory, a few functions, <500 lines
 - Not a framework&mdash;never gets in the way